What the Report Measures

 What is the difference between a pillar, a score, and a reference dataset?

 A pillar is one dimension of competitiveness, such as labor or energy, evaluated on a 0–100 basis.
-The framework uses 14 pillars: 8 Base Pillars shared across all commodities and 6 Industry-Specific pillars defined per commodity family (see the pillar pages).
+The framework uses 14 pillars: 8 Base Pillars shared across all commodities and 6 Industry-Specific pillars defined per commodity family (see the Pillar Architecture page).
 A score is the 0–100 value summarizing performance on a pillar or overall, where 50 represents the global mean and higher values indicate greater competitiveness.
-A reference dataset is an absolute-value dataset, such as actual costs or indexes, provided alongside the scores but outside the 0–100 framework (see the Reference Datasets pages).
+A reference dataset is an absolute-value dataset, such as actual costs or indexes, provided alongside the scores but outside the 0–100 framework (see the Reference Datasets Overview page).
 In short, scores answer the strategic relative question — how competitive is a country versus its peers — while reference datasets answer the tactical absolute question — what something actually costs.

 How was the 33-country set chosen?